 Before Housing California, John spent nearly seven years as a legal aid attorney in Chicago, working primarily as a jury trial attorney to defend tenants of the Chicago Housing Authority.
 Prior to practicing law, John was a humanitarian relief worker in East Africa and a disaster relief director for the American Red Cross in the U.S.

 John received his B.A in Government and Psychology from the University of Notre Dame and his J.D. from Boston College Law School.
-He lives with his partner in Emeryville, where he is the city’s Vice Mayor.
+He lives with his partner in Emeryville, where he is the city’s Mayor.

 Anna Cho Fenley

 Crime Survivors for Safety and Justice Project Director

 Anna is the Director of Crime Survivors for Safety & Justice for Californians for Safety & Justice.
 She leads the crime survivor program for California, working in partnership, with the Founder’s Circle and statewide chapters, to advocate for more investments in prevention and trauma recovery over more investments in prisons and punishment.

 Anna began her career as a social worker and youth justice advocate.
 Her experience working with young people and their families is what drove her to work in policy.
 Anna joined CSJ after serving as the Policy Director of The Anti-Recidivism Coalition, where she managed local and statewide relationships, provided policy trainings to ARC members, and helped pass three major pieces of legislation that encourage lawmakers to consider a young person’s age when they commit a crime as it relates to sentencing, parole eligibility and more.
 Prior to ARC, she served a year in the office of State Senator Carol Liu where she developed a veteran intern program for legislative offices and worked on issues such as homelessness, juvenile justice reform, human trafficking, and women’s health.

 Anna graduated from the University of Southern California with a Master’s in Social Work.
 She lives in Los Angeles.